 Certain immunocompromised individuals are eligible for a third dose.
 Learn who is eligible for a third dose or booster dose and the required proof of eligibility.

 Most people who had a reaction to a prior vaccine can safely receive the COVID-19 vaccine.
 Check with your doctor or health care provider if you have had a serious allergic reaction to a vaccine in the past.
 They will look at your medical records and advise you accordingly.

 Yes.
 If you have allergies that are not related to any components of the COVID-19 vaccine, you can still be vaccinated.

 People who have had a serious allergic reaction, such as anaphylaxis, to a component of the COVID-19 vaccine cannot receive the vaccine.
-For the current COVID-19 vaccine, if you have an allergy to polyethylene glycol, you should not get vaccinated if your past reaction was severe.
 Others who have had a less serious, but immediate allergic reaction, should see their health care provider for guidance.

 Our COVID-19 vaccination clinics have protocols in place to keep you safe from COVID-19.
 All health care providers, staff, volunteers and clients will be expected to follow all public health measures in the clinic.

 The following transit operators are providing free rides to and from your COVID-19 vaccination appointment: